 My explanation of the photos

 At first, I thought that the women took the camera photos at night because they heard sounds in the woods of people.
-However, I now believe that the women were already injured or dead at the point that the photos were taken, then the photos were taken by a third person.
+However, I now believe that the women were already injured or dead at the point that the photos were taken.
+The photos were taken by a third person.
 The reason is, the girls are never featured in the photos.
 There is nothing to suggest that the girls are still alive.
 There was no goodbye messages or photos.
-The only photo that shows anything of the girls is one photo that shows the back of Kris’s head.
+The only photo that shows anything of the girls is one photo that shows Kris’s red hair.
 She could have been dead in that photo.
-I believe she was.
+I believe she was dead.

 Perhaps photo #509 was the smoking gun and that’s why it was permanently deleted.